 When a grant cannot be paid

-- A grant cannot be paid if the Test & Protect Service has not requested that you self-isolate.
+- without a positive PCR test.
 For example, you would not qualify if you feel that you have symptoms and haven't been tested.
-If you are self-isolating under any other circumstances and you are struggling financially then you should apply for a Crisis Grant through the Scottish Welfare Fund.
+If you are staying at home under any other circumstances and you are struggling financially then you should apply for a Crisis Grant through the Scottish Welfare Fund.

 - If you are not employed or self-employed.